What is Cinematography

 Implement the Director’s Vision:

-A skilled cinematographer may feel the need to add new concepts and perspectives to the shots that the director might not envision.
+A skilled cinematographer may introduce new concepts and perspectives to the shots that the director might not have envisioned.
+By doing so, they can enhance the overall visual narrative, bringing fresh ideas to life and elevating the film’s storytelling.

 Examine the Lighting:

-Cinematographers examine the lighting of each shot carefully to achieve the desired results set by the director.
-They know how to enhance the lighting, colors, and contrast of the shots to improve the shooting environment.
+Cinematographers meticulously examine the lighting of each shot to achieve the desired results set by the director.
+They adjust the lighting, colors, and contrast, enhancing the shots and optimizing the shooting environment to achieve the best visual outcome.

 Camera Setup for Every Shot:

-Cinematographers are responsible for setting up the camera for each shot, such as identifying the camera angles, lenses, techniques, and types of cameras that can capture the best shots.
+Cinematographers set up the camera for each shot by identifying the camera angles, lenses, techniques, and types of cameras that will capture the best shots.

 Identify the Visual Style

-Cinematographers are also responsible for identifying the visual style and approach of the film.
-For example, while filming a documentary, the director of photography would determine if they should use actual footage of the real events or recreate staged scenes.
+Cinematographers also determine the visual style and approach of the film.
+For example, while filming a documentary, the director of photography decides whether to use actual footage of real events or recreate staged scenes.

 Attend Rehearsals

-One of the most important responsibilities of a cinematographer is to be present at the rehearsals for the shots.
-Adjusting the camera according to each shot as per the actor’s positions and blockings to capture the best shot possible.
+One of the cinematographer’s most important responsibilities is attending rehearsals for the shots.
+They adjust the camera according to each shot, considering the actors’ positions and blocking, to capture the best shot possible.

 Equipment